vigoux/CALOA/README.md

     * Ending wavelength : the wavelength you want the spectra to end with
     * Points number : number of points you want between starting and ending wavelengths.
-####                3. Reference channel selector
+##### Reference channel selector
 Here is the useful part to manage absorbance reference spectrum, select here the AvaSpec channel used as reference.

-###            3. Scope Display
+#### Scope Display

 Here you can select which scope you want to see, note that absorbance scope will not be displayed before you've selected a reference channel.
+It is composed of multiple panes clearly identified.

-##        2. Advanced mode
+### Advanced mode

 This is really not useful to interact with BNC using this mode.
 But if you want some fine tunes of BNC, you should use this interface.
 More informations about how to use and program BNC are given in his own documentation, given along this file.

-##    3. Starting an observation
+## Starting an observation

 CALOA is used to perform spectrometry over time using a generator and Avantes spectrometers.